Calgary-Rust/calgary-rust.github.io/index.md

 ### Hackathons

-We are planning a two-day hackathon on January 27-28, 2024.
+The last hackathon was a two-day hackathon that took place on January 27-28, 2024.
 To learn more about the hackathon see [Harnessing Rust for Real-World Problems hackathon.md](https://github.com/JohnScience/rust-hackathon-2024-01-27) on GitHub or the Meetup event announcements for [Day 1](https://www.meetup.com/calgary-rust/events/298452155/) and [Day 2](https://www.meetup.com/calgary-rust/events/298452254/).

 ### Presentations